IRVLUTD/isaac_sim_grasping/README.md

     ```
     Note: Only tqdm must be installed, all other libraries should come with the Isaac Sim version.

 4. Download the MultiGripperGrasp dataset and the object .usd models from the [project site](https://irvlutd.github.io/MultiGripperGrasp/).
+Links can also be found at the end of this document.

     The dataset .json files contain a dictionary with the following information: